Why Your Email Address Could Be Costing You Everything (And How to Fix It)

 If ransomware hits your system tomorrow, or if someone accidentally deletes years of important correspondence, Microsoft’s basic protection won’t save you.

 Quick question: Your business uses Microsoft 365 for email.
-If ransomware hits your system tomorrow and encrypts everything, how much of your email history can Microsoft’s default backup restore?
+If ransomware hits tomorrow, how much email history can Microsoft restore?

-A) All emails – Microsoft backs up everything automatically.
+A) All emails – Microsoft backs everything up

-C) Only emails from the past year (and only for compliance, not recovery)
+C) Only the past year (for compliance, not recovery)

 Answer: C – Microsoft’s retention features are designed for compliance, not recovery from disasters like ransomware or accidental deletion.